ComboFix is an Anti-Malware tool used by advanced malware technicians

 I used ComboFix on my own and encountered problems.
 What should I do?

-- Start a new topic, give it a relevant title and provide a description of your problem, a summary of any anti-malware tools you have used and a summary of all steps that you have performed on your own.
+- Start a new topic here, give it a relevant title and provide a description of your problem and a summary of all steps that you have performed on your own.

 - Please be specific and describe exactly what happened when you ran ComboFix.
 Include any error messages that you received.
 If your machine is bootable, providing a How to take and share a screen shot in Windows can be useful in helping to resolve your problem.